joone-org/SentioNova/curriculum/9798851707100/README.md

 <br>

 #### [Subject]
-> #### *Quantity of → Subject → Characteristics → Action → Setting*
-Start with a subject positioned within a setting, use collective nouns if needed ("flock" instead of "3"), and be specific ('flying' differs from 'soaring') about (optional) characteristics and actions.
+Start with a subject positioned within a setting, use collective nouns if needed ("*flock*" instead of "*3*"), and be specific ('*flying*' differs from '*soaring*') about (optional) characteristics and actions.
+> *Quantity of → Subject → Characteristics → Action → Setting*

 > Example: "*/imagine a flock of macaws, bright feathers, flying over rainforest*"

 <br>

 #### [Style]
-> #### *"in the style of" → Influences/Genre → Techniques → Color → Lighting → Medium → Tone

 To create expressive imagery, infuse your prompts with personality and emotion, leveraging infinite artistic possibilities (all optional):
 * Note **influential artists or periods**:
-  * Monet, Frida Kahlo, Banksy, Yayoi Kusama, Hokusai, Art Nouveau, Byzantine, Harlem Renaissance, Postmodernism, etc.
+  * *Monet, Frida Kahlo, Banksy, Yayoi Kusama, Hokusai, Art Nouveau, Byzantine, Harlem Renaissance, Postmodernism, etc.*
 * Define **genre**:
-  * Impressionist, Surrealism, Anime, Cubism, Vaporwave, Gothic, Photorealism, Abstract, Steampunk, Futurism, etc.
+  * *Impressionist, Surrealism, Anime, Cubism, Vaporwave, Gothic, Photorealism, Abstract, Steampunk, Futurism, etc.*
 * Include **techniques**:
-  * Bird's eye view, Chiaroscuro, Pointillism, Double Exposure, Rule of Thirds, Forced Perspective, Long Exposure, Vignette, etc.
+  * *Bird's eye view, Chiaroscuro, Pointillism, Double Exposure, Rule of Thirds, Forced Perspective, Long Exposure, Vignette, etc.*
 * Describe **color**:
-  * Hues of green and blue, Monochromatic, Earth tones, Vibrant neon, Primary colors, Warm or Cool, Black and White, Sepia, etc.
+  * *Hues of green and blue, Monochromatic, Earth tones, Vibrant neon, Primary colors, Warm or Cool, Black and White, Sepia, etc.*
 * Indicate **lighting**:
-  * Morning, Golden Hour, Nighttime, Candle-lit, Backlit, Silhouette, Neon lights, Harsh shadows, Soft diffused, Underwater, etc.
+  * *Morning, Golden Hour, Nighttime, Candle-lit, Backlit, Silhouette, Neon lights, Harsh shadows, Soft diffused, Underwater, etc.*
 * Specify **medium**:
-  * Watercolor, Oil Paint, Digital, Pencil, Photography, Mosaic, Graffiti, CGI, Glassblowing, Etching, Sculpture, etc.
+  * *Watercolor, Oil Paint, Digital, Pencil, Photography, Mosaic, Graffiti, CGI, Glassblowing, Etching, Sculpture, etc.*
 * Set the **tone** (Mood/Theme):
-  * Tranquility, Joy, Melancholy, Mystery, Adventure, Discovery, Conflict, Transformation, Journey, Nature, Urban, Dreams, etc.
+  * *Tranquility, Joy, Melancholy, Mystery, Adventure, Discovery, Conflict, Transformation, Journey, Nature, Urban, Dreams, etc.*

+> *"in the style of" → Influences/Genre → Techniques → Color → Lighting → Medium → Tone*

 > Example: "*/imagine a flock of macaws, bright feathers, flying over the rainforest, in the style of Monet's Impressionism, bird's eye view, hues of green and blue, morning light, watercolor, harmonious journey.*"

 <br>

 #### [Specifications]
-* Add tags or jargon: These can be hashtags or any specific terms you'd like to associate with your image.
-* Specify visual elements: Define any negative spaces or subthemes you want the AI to consider.
+* Include **Tags**:
+  * Use specific keywords, jargon, or hashtags to categorize and refine the vision: *#fantasy, #noir, #steampunk, #wildlife, #scifi, #retro*
+* Define **Visual Elements**:
+  * Detail specific visual characteristics or elements to enhance the precision and relevance.
+* Mention **Series**:
-* Mention series: If your image is part of a series or a collection, indicate that here.
+  * Mention if the image forms part of a larger collection or series for context and consistent themes or styles.
+* State **Purpose**:
-* State the purpose: What is the intended use or message of your image?
+  * Specify the intended purpose or message of the image.
-* Choose equipment: Name the specific camera, lens, or software you want the AI to emulate.
-* Specify **equipment** for high realism (camera, lens), or software you want to emulate:
+* Chose **Equipment**:
+  * Specify desired equipment or software to emulate, to adjust the rendering technique for particular photographic styles or high realism.
+* Determine **Quality**:
+  * Designate the desired resolution to influence the level of detail and clarity in your image.

-  * EOS 5D, Nikon D850, Hasselblad X1D II, Drone Camera, Wide-angle lens, Telephoto lens, Macro lens, Fish-eye lens, etc.
+Options might include EOS 5D, Nikon D850, Hasselblad X1D II, Drone Camera, Wide-angle lens, Telephoto lens, Macro lens, Fish-eye lens, etc.
-* Determine quality: Specify the resolution, for instance, UHD, 8K.

-##### Parameters
+#### --Parameters
-- "*::*" allows for distinction of image components and their weighting.
-In the example *"/imagine A herd of colossal African elephants::2 under a breathtaking sunset in the Serengeti::1"*, *'elephants'* are twice as emphasized as the *'sunset'*.
-Using --no will exclude defined elements
+* "**::**" allows for the distinction of image components and their weighting.
+For instance, in the prompt *"/imagine a flock of macaws::2, bright feathers::1 flying over the rainforest"*, *'macaws'* are twice as emphasized as the *'bright feathers'*.
+The "**--no**" parameter can be used to exclude defined elements.
-- "*--s*" (values can range from 0 through 1000) adjusts Midjourney's artistic style, with lower values for more literal imagery and higher for stronger stylization
+* "**--s**" (values can range from 0 through 1000) adjusts Midjourney's artistic style, with lower values for more literal imagery and higher for stronger stylization
-- "*--niji 5*" produces anime aesthetic, and illustrative styles can be added with "*--niji 5 --style (cute, expressive, original, scenic)*"
+* "**--niji 5**" produces anime aesthetics, with additional styles available using "**--niji 5 --style (cute, expressive, original, scenic)**"
-- “*--style raw*" in traditional mode creates photorealistic images
+* “**--style raw**" in traditional mode creates photorealistic images
-- “*--ar width:height" dictates the width-to-height aspect ratio
+* “**--ar width:height**" dictates the width-to-height aspect ratio
-- “*--q*" (options are: .25, .5, and the default of 1) regulates the level of detail in the rendering with lower values producing less detailed, painterly, abstract images
+* “**--q**" (options are: .25, .5, and the default of 1) regulates the level of detail in the rendering with lower values producing less detailed, painterly, abstract images
-- "*--chaos*" (0 – 100) and "*--weird*" (0 – 3000) create unpredictabile, abstract, distorted results. "*--chaos*" varies within Midjourney's standard style, while "*--weird*" creates distinctly unconventional images.
+* "**--chaos**" (0 – 100) and "**--weird**" (0 – 3000) create unpredictabile, abstract, distorted results. "**--chaos**" varies within Midjourney's standard style, while "**--weird**" creates distinctly unconventional images.

+> *Tags → Visual Elements → Series → Purpose → Equipment → Quality → --Parameters*

-> Example: *"/imagine A flock of macaws::2, bright feathers::1 flying over the rainforest.
-Impressionist style, watercolor medium, bird's eye view, influenced by Monet, hues of green and blue, morning light, Romantic Period, tranquil, harmonious. --s 50 --ar 16:9 --no people"*
+> Example: *"/imagine a flock of macaws::2, bright feathers::1 flying over the rainforest, in the style of Monet's Impressionism, bird's eye view, hues of green and blue, morning light, watercolor, harmonious journey. --s 50 --ar 16:9 --no people"*
->

 <!--

-You're correct in focusing on the examples to get the most accurate pattern.
-Looking at your examples and the pattern you've identified, it seems that the [Style] and [Specifications] categories are more flexible and the elements can interchange depending on the specific prompt.

-In the [Style] category, it's more common to see the Influences/Genre right after "in the style of".
-Techniques, Hues, Medium, Mood, and Theme often follow.
-Lighting, Technology, and Heritage can be present but are less consistent in the examples provided.

-[Specifications]: Tags → Visual Elements → Purpose → Series → Equipment → Quality → Technical Parameters

-In the [Specifications] section, Tags and Visual Elements usually appear first, followed by the Purpose.
-The Series, Equipment, Quality, and Technical Parameters can vary based on the specifics of the prompt.

 ---

-: Tags (Hashtags, Jargon) → Visual Elements (Negative Spaces, Subthemes) → Series → Purpose → Equipment (Camera, Lens, Software) → Quality (Resolution, UHD, 8K) --Parameters
+: Tags (Hashtags, Jargon) →  → Series → Purpose →  →  --Parameters

   - Include additional descriptors (shallow depth of field, vignette, splatter effect) to refine your scene